brunoabreuphd/IntroToOpenMP/README.md

 ### Grab a chunk of a compute node
-Copy and paste the following command on your terminal to get 16 cores on a **compute** node:
+Copy and paste the following command on your terminal to get 32 cores on a **compute** node, each one running a process:

 ```
 srun --partition=shared --pty --account=nsa108 --nodes=1 --ntasks-per-node=32 --cpus-per-task=1 --mem=60G -t 02:00:00 --wait=0 --export=ALL /bin/bash